 For full toxicological analysis, it is recommended that the submitting agency provide the following:

-Each specimen tube, bottle or cup must be labeled with the following:
+Each specimen vial, bottle, or cup should be labeled with the following:

 - Name of the individual from whom the specimen was collected